Last updated: 2023/08/18

 Here is our list of early morning cafes in Kyoto.

-Disclaimer: We regularly review the opening hours on the cafe’s official website or instagram and adjust this page.
-However we still recommend confirming the opening hours on the cafe’s official website or instagram before visiting.
+Disclaimer: We regularly update this page, however we still recommend confirming the opening hours on the cafe’s official website or instagram before visiting.

 Ushiro coffee and wine is a café located inside the Tsugu Share hotels on a walking distance from Karasuma Oike station.